Bad credit just doesn’t feel good, does it?

 Removing these errors could have a positive impact on your score, especially if they’re late payments.
 All three credit reporting agencies allow you to file disputes through their website:

 Another thing you can do to build your credit when it’s taken a nosedive is to get a secured credit card, said Melinda Opperman, a senior vice president at nonprofit credit counseling agency Springboard.

 Secured credit cards are only available through banks or credit unions because they have to be linked to a savings account.
 In order to get the card, you have to make a deposit that must be maintained in the event you miss a payment.
 If that happens, the bank/credit union withdraws the payment from your linked account; that’s why it’s called “secured”.

 “Eventually, with good behavior, your card becomes unsecured and they may even increase the credit limit,” Melinda said.
 “But remember, a secured credit card can only be acquired through a bank or a credit union.”

 3. Report Your Rent Payments

-Rod Griffin (@Rod_Griffin), director of public education at Experian, also suggested (if you rent) asking your landlord to report your rent payments to credit bureaus.
-This service takes place through a trio of third-party companies: ClearNow, Rent Track and Pay Your Rent.
+Rod Griffin, director of public education at Experian, also suggested (if you rent) asking your landlord to report your rent payments to credit bureaus.
+This service takes place through third-party companies like Rent Track and Pay Your Rent.

 The services usually charge a small monthly fee, but landlords are sometimes willing to roll that fee into your monthly rent.

 “I’ve seen small property owners increase the rent a few bucks to cover that cost, or sometimes they do it at no cost,” Rod said.
-“It almost universally improve your credit scores.”
+“It almost universally improves your credit scores.”